 Toads

-Results from our study show that at 43 toad migration sites across the UK spanning four years, the mean number of common toads observed migrating to breeding ponds coincides with the waxing phase of the moon, specifically days 28, 29 and 0 (which all correspond to the full moon) (Table 1) (Figure 2).
+Results from our study show that at 43 toad migration sites across the UK spanning four years, the mean number of common toads observed migrating to breeding ponds coincided with the waxing phase of the moon, specifically days 28, 29 and 0 (which all correspond to the full moon) (Table 1) (Figure 2).
 There were minor peaks in abundance at other phases of the moon, notably days 5-7, 10-12 and 18-20 but these were smaller in magnitude and likely to be due to synergistic effects of temperature or other factors.
 Peak movements of common toads were therefore more likely to occur on warmer nights closer to a full moon, with differences in the timing between sites.
 The effect of site is likely to be due to the large variations in population size between sites, as well as differences in the temperatures experienced.
 The statistical analysis lends support to, and clearly establishes, that the migration rate per lunar day for the common toad Bufo bufo increases with the luminosity as full moon is approached.

 Frogs